SegersIan/knowledge-base/communication/presenting.md

  * How does the [POWER](../facilitation/index.md#power-statement) work as intro maybe?
     * How does a good start of a talk compare to a power statement?
 Seems different, one seeks to intrigue, create curiosity, and the other purpose and planning.
 Makes sense, based on the activities
 * About [Rehearsal](#rehearse): I see the parallel here of, by trying, rehearsing, you see that works, you refine the message, we see again the iterative process of pruning, rewriting, refining, rethinking, am i saying the right thing?
 Does de build up make sense?
 Am i telling this linearly?
 Is every sentence setting up for the next, as you rehearse, you get more clarity, which allows you to then own it and do the talk efficiently, cause you have matured and clarified what you want to say, and the structure is sound.
+* Minimize in going "META" , JUST DO IT
+    * Today I will....
+NO ...
+"Let me show you something"
+    * Here is my opening slide ...
+NO ... just show it or lead with curiosity.